shkoren/Comp-bio-projects/Tau-Ribosome Association/test_tex.md

 rDNA transcription, and ribosome biogenesis can also factor into tau-RP binding.

+## RP structural position and tau association in AD is also unrelated, despite significantly higher tau-RP association

 Considering that tau associates with RPs more in AD, we can investigate whether tau associates with RPs more in AD as a product of their structural position given what is known about tau’s mislocalization and